 Qualified candidates are notified of an interview date, time and location.
 Applicants who have not been granted an interview will also be notified.
 The interview fee is due in advance of the interview.

 On the date of the interview, applicants must provide proof of identity with a valid piece of government identification that has a photograph (driver's license or passport, for example).
 Telephone interviews may be granted in cases where applicants are residing outside of Canada.
 All interviews are conducted in English.

 Preparing for your interview

-As well, we recommend that our applicants gain personal chiropractic experience through job shadowing, volunteering at a chiropractic clinic or becoming a chiropractic patient if they are not already one.
+As well, we recommend our applicants gain personal chiropractic experience through job shadowing, volunteering at a chiropractic clinic or becoming a chiropractic patient, if they are not already one.
 We also recommend you conduct your own research on the chiropractic profession and have provided links to suggested readings for your interest.

 Enrolment is limited, and CMCC will select the most qualified candidates for admission.
 The Admissions Committee, in making its final selection, considers the academic assessment, interview and all other information submitted with the application.

 All applicants will be notified of their application outcome by mid-March.